 For years, Instagram used to get a lot of slack for having terrible filters.
 They were among the very first to use camera presets.
 But they never seemed to get it right.

 But Instagram has stepped up its game since then.
-Although the filters mostly have the same names as they did eight years ago, they now look more natural and create better results.
+Although the filters mostly have the same names as eight years ago, they now look more natural and create better results.

 If you’re not in the mood to use third-party apps, this is the quickest and easiest option for you.
-Once you finish applying edits, all you have to do is share and start seeing those hearts on your screen.
+Once you finish applying edits, just share and start seeing those hearts on your screen.

 When it comes to Instagram filter apps, VSCO is one of the best out there.